Cybersecurity-LINKS/embrave/README.md

 to change the maximum validity time of the RA database entry, compile the client by adding the parameter -DFRESH=<time max in seconds> Default: 60s

 ### Print info
-to print all info, compile the client/server by adding the parameter -DDEBU=1
+to print all info, compile the client/server by adding the parameter -DDEBUG=1

+### Save test
+to save times for tests, compile the client by adding the parameter -DTESTS=1

 ## License
 TBD